andjoer/img2img-turbo/README.md

 Both rely on the core model logic provided in `pix2pix_turbo.py` and several helper utilities in `training_utils.py`.
 Below is an overview of each file, their functions, and the command-line parameters that configure the training process.

 ---

+## Project status
+There are still left-overs from the original code that are not needed anymore.
+Some refactor still needs to be done.
+It is possible to train on MPS, but the GAN works different, which is why the cyclegan does not converge.
+The problem is the discriminator.
+If the discriminator runs on CPU and the rest on MPS the training metrics are very similar to cuda.
+I'm currently testing if I can make the discriminator run on MPS, otherwise I will publish a version with the option to put the discriminator on CPU.

+---